-Some statements in this Base Prospectus might be deemed to be forward-looking statements.
+Some statements in this Base Prospectus may be deemed to be forward-looking statements.
 Forward-looking statements include statements concerning the Issuer's plans, objectives, goals, strategies, future operations and performance and the assumptions underlying these forward-looking statements.
 When used in this Base Prospectus, the words "anticipates", "estimates", "expects", "believes", "intends", "plans", "aims", "seeks", "may", "might", "will", "should" and any similar expressions generally identify forward-looking statements.
-These forward-looking statements are contained in the sections entitled "Risk Factors", "Business of the Group" and other sections of this Base Prospectus and include, but are not limited to, statements regarding:
+These forward-looking statements are contained in the sections entitled "Risk Factors", "The Group and its Business" and other sections of this Base Prospectus and include, but are not limited to, statements regarding: